Manage schema as .fsl files using the Fauna CLI

 A staged schema change lets you change one or more collection schema without index downtime due to index builds.

-To run a staged schema change:
+To run a staged schema change using the CLI:

 1. Make the desired changes to .fsl files in your schema directory.